 consists of half an hour of reading and half an hour of writing every night in the middle school.
 This writing process results in the production of a 500-word text each week including essays, stories, letters and articles.
 Homework tasks are adapted to meet the needs of students with difficulties.
 Senior students will benefit from continuing these habits but can expect increased homework commitments in Years 10, 11 and 12.

 What technology is required by students?
 While technology offers us wonderful benefits, it is also fraught with danger when not utilised safely and within the appropriate context.
-The school provides students with access to necessary technology when tasks permit including laptops being accessible in all middle school boats.
+The school provides students with access to necessary technology when tasks require laptops being accessed in all middle school boats.
 There is no BYOD program in the primary or middle school unless there is an identified learning need.
 Senior students are invited to BYOD in Years 11 and 12 provided that their devices are used appropriately and in alignment with the school’s Safe Use of Technology policy.
-Because a mobile phone is a communication device, camera and powerful computer, we believe it is the moral duty of parents and teachers to moderate children’s usage of and access to mobile phones so these are handed in each day to classroom teachers when students enter class.
+Because a mobile phone and smart watch is a communication device, camera and powerful computer, we believe it is the moral duty of parents and teachers to moderate children’s usage of and access to mobile phones so these are handed in each day to classroom teachers when students enter class.

 What languages does Kimberley College offer?
 The College currently offers Japanese as our LOTE (Language Other Than English) subject to Primary and Middle School students.
 In the future we hope to offer extension classes to our Middle School as well as an elective subject for Seniors.